kash551/Mealplanner01/README.md

 * GitHub Pages used for hosting the deployed front-end site.
 * Gitpod used as a cloud-based IDE for development.
 * Bootstrap used as the front-end CSS framework for modern responsiveness and pre-built components.
-* ElephantSQL used as the Postgres database.
+* CI used as the Postgres database.
-* Heroku used for hosting the deployed back-end site.
+* Heroku used for hosting the deployed site.
-* Cloudinary used for online static file storage.
-* Canva Utilized for collaborative design and prototyping(wireframes).
+* Balsamiq Utilized for collaborative design and prototyping(wireframes).

 * Google and Stack Overflow utilized for general research or solving a bug, information gathering, and various online tools.

 # Languages Used:
-* HTML5
+* HTML
 * CSS
 * Python